Karthik-R-R/malicious_url_detection/README.md

 ## Deployment

-To deploy this project run after placing the data set in the same directory
+To deploy this project, run this after placing the data set in the same directory

 ```
 python ./train_model5.py